nohtyp/rhnreg_ks/README.md

 RHN, SATELLITE, SPACEWALK register and un-register by being able to log into the system using the api it needs username/password.

 To see the output of what the module is doing, run with the --debug option.

+### Updates

+`changeover` was added to module to help changing spacewalk servers and domains without going to every server to re-register.
+Also, there were packages that are added to help the deployment of this module seamlessly into your environment.
+This module does require installing rubygems and requires the build of gems.

 ## Issues